k98kurz/mycelium-network-specification/draft-spec.md

 generated from an Ed25519, providing for a compact PKI where one public key can be used for both verifying signatures and deriving shared secrets.
 - MuSig/MuSig2: a Schnorr aggregate signature scheme compatible with Ed25519.
+- Ed-PoW: a Hashcash-esque proof-of-work system for spam protection whereby the public key of an Ed25519 key pair contains a number of preceding null bits; this works by generating a seed and XORing it with an incrementing nonce or using the technique from BIP32 adapted for Ed25519 until a key pair is generated meeting the pubkey preceding null bit requirement.
+In the case of MuSig/MuSig2, one of the participants will have to run the PoW system until the aggregate key meets the PoW requirement, then sign a message endorsing the new participant key pair.
 - Sybil attack: an attack in which a bad actor pretends to be many nodes to manipulate a network, unfairly distort network activity, or steal a network service.